-Includes 5 subsections that support an outcome where people receive quality services Subsections through effective governance and a supported workforce. applicable to this service fully attained.
+Includes 5 subsections that support an outcome where people receive quality services through effective governance and a supported workforce.

+Some subsections applicable to this service partially attained and of low risk.
 The governance body ensures equity through addressing barriers in service delivery in their business plan.
 The service delivery supports diversity, inclusion, and equality for all residents.

-The service has quality and risk management systems in place that take a risk-based approach, and these systems meet the needs of residents and their staff.
+The service has a quality and risk management systems in place that take a risk-based approach, and these systems meet the needs of residents and their staff.
 Internal audits, meetings and education occur as planned.
-Staff are competent to provide and deliver high quality health care for Māori with corrective actions as indicated.
-The hazard register is current and reviewed regularly.
+Staff are competent to provide and deliver high quality healthcare for Māori, with corrective actions as indicated.

-There is a staffing and rostering policy and the service invests in opportunities to develop their staff.
-Staff receive adequate orientation to their specific roles.
+There is a staffing and rostering policy; however, this audit was undertaken at a time of significant national health workforce shortages.
+Findings relating to staff shortages should be read in the context of this national issue.
+The service invests in opportunities to develop their staff, and staff receive adequate orientation to their specific roles.